Last updated July 2021

 We comply with the Privacy Act 1988 (Cth) (Privacy Act) and handle personal information that we collect in accordance with the Australian Privacy Principles (APPs).
-The Privacy Act and the APPs apply to all our child care services operating nationally.
+The Privacy Act and the APPs apply to all our early education and child-care services operating nationally.

 2. What is personal information?